-What scholarship and financial aid options are available to me?
+What scholarships and financial aid are available?

-Private and public scholarships can help you meet the cost of your education.
-Alliant International University is pleased to be able to offer a significant number of institutional scholarships for many of our students.
+Private and public scholarships can help you meet the cost of your education, and Alliant offers institutional scholarships for many of our students.
 Learn more about these scholarship opportunities here.
-Additional Financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
+Additional financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
 Learn more in our Financial Options Guide.